Arksine/moonraker/docs/configuration.md

 #   at validation successfully completed.
 Setting this value to True will force
 #   Moonraker to perform validation.
 The default is False.
 supervisord_config_path:
-#   Path to the superrvisord config file.
-In case for multi supervisord instance
+#   Path to the supervisord config file.
+This is required when for multiple
-#   running on single machine, the default '/var/run/supervisord.sock' is occupied
+#   supervisord are instances running on single machine and the default
-#   by other services.
+#  '/var/run/supervisord.sock' is occupied by other services.
+#   The default is no path.
 ```

 !!!
 Note